Reuvers scores 22 to lead Wisconsin past Illinois 72-60

 #ReadLocal

+"It certainly wasn't easy for us.
+Everyone knows winning on the road isn't easy in this conference," Wisconsin coach Greg Gard said.
+"I guess that's why they call it winning ugly."

+Neither team led by more than seven points until late in the game when Wisconsin began to pull away.
+The Illini went cold late in the game, going 0-6 from the field and allowing the Badgers to pull ahead.
+Wisconsin took its largest lead of the game 58-50 and finished on a 7-2 run for the win.

-At the end of the half and Happ on the bench with two fouls, Illinois went on an 8-0 run to tie the game at 30.
+At the end of the first half and Happ on the bench with two fouls, Illinois went on an 8-0 run to tie the game at 30.
 With a second left in the half, Trice heaved a shot from the top of the key and was fouled by Andres Feliz.
-Trice sank both shots with a tenth of a second on the clock to give Wisconsin a 32-30 lead at the midway point.
+Trice sank both shots with one-tenth of a second on the clock to give Wisconsin a 32-30 lead at the half.

 THE BIG PICTURE